Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Mountain bike hip packs vary pretty dramatically in their cargo-carrying capacity, with models made to suit just about every need or preference.
 The capacity is typically measured in liters with super slim, minimalist, race-belt style packs starting around 1 liter and high-volume models topping out around 7 liters plus a 1.5 or 2-liter water bladder.

-We tested 11 different hip packs ranging from 1.6 to 6-liter capacity, with the Bontrager Rapid Pack as the smallest and the USWE Zulo 6L as the largest.
+We tested hip packs ranging from 1.6 to 6-liter capacity, with the Bontrager Rapid Pack as the smallest and the USWE Zulo 6L as the largest.
 The right capacity for you depends on what you plan to carry.

-If youโ€™d like a little more flexibility to carry additional food and some bulkier items like a mini-pump or a super-packable layer, models in the 3 to 4-liter range, like the PNW Rover, Evoc Hip Pack Pro 3, Osprey Seral 4, Thule Rail 4, or Patagonia Dirt Roamer are good choices.
+If you’d like more flexibility to carry additional food or bulkier items like a mini-pump or a super-packable layer, models in the 3 to 4-liter range may suit you better.
+This includes models like the Evoc Hip Pack Pro 3, Osprey Seral 4, Thule Rail 4, or Patagonia Dirt Roamer.

 And, if you’re a heavy packer, going for a long ride, or heading out in variable weather, packs with 5+ liters of capacity will be easier to stuff with packable jackets and larger food items.
 The largest packs we tested are the Deuter Pulse Pro 5, the USWE Zulo 6, and the Dakine Hot Laps 5L.